stain/ro-crate-paper/manuscript.md

 For our development methodology we followed the mantra of working closely with a small group to really get a deep understanding of requirements and ensure rapid feedback loops.
 We created a pool of early adopter projects from a range of disciplines and groups, primarily addressing developers of platforms.
 Thus the base level for simplicity was **developer friendliness**.

-We assumed a developer familiar with making Web applications with JSON data (which would then learn how to make _RO-Crate JSON-LD_), which informed core design choices for our JSON-level documentation approach and RO-Crate serialization (section \ref{implementation}).
-This group of early adopters, growing as the community evolved, drove the RO-Crate requirements and provided feedback through our multiple communication channels including bi-monthly meetings, which we describe in Section \ref{community}.
+We assumed a developer familiar with making Web applications with JSON data (who would then learn how to make _RO-Crate JSON-LD_), which informed core design choices for our JSON-level documentation approach and RO-Crate serialization (section \ref{implementation}).
+Our group of early adopters, growing as the community evolved, drove the RO-Crate requirements and provided feedback through our multiple communication channels including bi-monthly meetings, which we describe in Section \ref{community}.

 Addressing the simplicity of understanding and engaging with RO-Crate by data practitioners is through the platforms, for example with interactive tools  (section \ref{tooling}) like [Describo](https://uts-eresearch.github.io/describo/) [@describo] and  Jupyter notebooks [@doi:10.3233/978-1-61499-649-1-87], and by close discussions with domain scientists on how to appropriately capture what they determine to be relevant metadata.
 This ultimately requires a new type of awareness and learning material separate from developer specifications, focusing on the simplicity of extensibility to serve the user needs, along with user-driven development of new RO-Crate Profiles specific for their needs (section \ref{in-use}).